-Staff explained that patients were contacted prior to their appointment and asked a series of questions to determine whether they were at risk of transmitting the virus.
+Staff explained that patients were contacted prior to their appointment and asked to either complete an electronic form, or answer a series of questions to determine whether they were at risk of transmitting COVID-19.
 On arrival at the practice, patients would be screened again in line with the SOP.
 Patients who were displaying symptoms or were awaiting results of a COVID-19 test were instructed to stay home and not attend the practice.

 The practice stated they had sufficient stock of PPE and that weekly stock checks are undertaken.
-We were told that the central team manages the stock and orders are placed via the regional mangers on a weekly basis.
+We were told that the practice worked closely with the health board to order PPE for the practice.